egk10/watcher-monitoring/README.md

 🔐 **Environment Configuration: .watcher.env**

-Create a file named `.watcher.env` inside the repo root **before running `./install.sh`**, or let the installer prompt you for the required values.
+You can let the installer prompt you for the required values, or pre-create a file named `.watcher.env` inside the repo root before running `./install.sh`.
 You can also edit `/etc/watcher/.watcher.env` after install.

 **Required Notification Variables:**
 ```env